johnellmore/candyland-deck/README.md

 ## Usage

-1. Visit [https://johnellmore.github.io/candyland-deck](https://johnellmore.github.io/candyland-deck), **OR**, download the "index.html" file and open it directly in your browser (no need to host it).
+1. Visit [https://johnellmore.github.io/candyland-deck/](https://johnellmore.github.io/candyland-deck/), **OR** download the "index.html" file and open it directly in your browser (no need to host it).
 2. The first card will already be drawn and displayed.
 Press spacebar to draw another card.

 ## Notes